 - Click Install Now, and then Activate

-- Go to WooCommerce > Settings > Checkout and read the next section to learn how to setup and configure the plugin.
+- Go to WooCommerce > Settings > General and read the next section to learn how to setup and configure the plugin.

 Setup and Configuration ↑ Back to top